Tyler-Hostetler/BioSynthNexus/README.md

 ---
 ## Usage example:
-You have a GNN of the protein X, you want to search for all BGCs which contain proteins labelled with the PFam `PF13714`.
+You have a GNN of the protein X, you want to search for all BGCs which contain proteins assigned with the PFam `PF10862`.
 Then you would like to get the accession IDs associated with those PF13714 proteins that you just found.
 Lastly, you would like the FASTA sequence for each of those proteins to compare.

 #### Get the BGCs that contain the PFam PF13714
 1. Upload the GNN generated for protein X
-2. Enter the 'PF13714' into the input field
+2. Enter the 'PF10862' into the input field
-3. Select `Accession` as the Output Type
+3. Select `BGC ID` as the Output Type
 4. Click `Search`
-   1. Displayed will be all parent accession which have BGCs that contain at least one protein associated with the given PFam
+   1. Displayed will be all BGCs that contain at least one protein associated with the given PFam

 #### Get the Accession IDs for each of proteins associated with the PFam PF13714
 1. Click `Replace Input with Output`
-2. Enter 'PF13714' into the `Secondary Input` Field
+2. Enter 'PF10862' into the `Secondary Input` Field
 3. Select `Accessions from BGC by PFam` as the Output Type
 4. Click `Search`
-   1. Displayed will be the Accession ID of each protein that is associated with (or contains) the PFam 'PF13714'
+   1. Displayed will be the Accession ID of each protein that is associated with (or contains) the PFam 'PF10862'
-   2. In parentheses is the parent Accession ID (If one BGC contains multiple proteins with the given PFam they will be displayed on separate lines)
+   2. In parentheses is the BGC ID (If one BGC contains multiple proteins with the given PFam they will be displayed on separate lines)

 #### Get the FASTA for each of the proteins
 1. Click `Replace Input with Output`